Bioenergy

 The challenge of huge volumes

-Biomass demand is growing, particularly in the industrial pellet sector.
-The vastness of some wood and fuel yards indicate the huge volumes of biomass needed to keep industries in business.
-Factor in the many challenges of storing, handling and reclaiming organic material, and you can begin to see why woodyard design, state-of-the-art technology and effective maintenance regimes are so important.
+Bioenergy production and biomass demand is growing, particularly in the industrial pellet sector.
+The vastness of some wood and fuel yards indicates the huge volumes of biomass and raw materials needed to keep these industries in business.
+Factor in the many challenges of storing, handling and reclaiming organic material, and you can begin to see why woodyard design, state-of-the-art technology and effective maintenance regimes are so important in the bioenergy production process.

 Varying moisture contents and differences in densities, fiber properties and calorific values are just some of the considerations.
 Also, most forms of biomass are very dusty, prone to catch fire or in fact self-ignite, and will freeze as well.